DTLaboratory/dtlaboratory.github.io/index.md

 any problem that requires near-realtime continuous calculation of actionable states at scale.

+The DT Lab implementation values actor programming, asynchronous messaging, and persistence via event sourcing.

 ## What is a DT?

 Digital twins are software analogs for devices, processes, or collections of other digital twins.
-The term "digital twin" is used to distinguish the DT form of computing from other software modeling approaches.
-The difference with DTs is that they emphasize being "live" independently addressable objects that advance their state from continuous input from their counterparts.
+The term "digital twin" is used to distinguish the DT from other software modeling with an emphasis on individually programmable software objects, each of whose state is recalculated continuously as observations arrive in a low latency unbounded stream from the DT's counterpart.

 In DT Lab, DTs have the following characteristics: